-At our regular meeting held November 11, 1935, the James A. Garfield Camp No. 1.
-Sons of Union Veterans of the Civil War, endorsed the following resolution as follows:
+At or regular meeting held November 11, 1935, the James A. Garfield Camp No. 1, Sons of Union Veterans of the Civil War, endorsed the following resolution as follows:

-Whereas, There are many cemeteries in the United States wherein lie the bodies of those men who fought in the American wars, and
+Whereas, There are many come erles in the United States wherein lie the bodies of those men who fought in the American wars, and